juliogomez/devops/README.md

 `git version`

-Now create a directory where you would like to store all DevOps content related to this tutorial and enter it.
+Now create a directory in your user home directory, where you would like to store all DevOps content related to this tutorial and enter it.

 ```
 mkdir devops_tutorial